kucherenko/cli-typescript-starter/README.md

 # CLI TypeScript Starter

-A comprehensive starter template for building command-line applications (CLI) in TypeScript, powered by Node.js.
-This template is designed to get you up and running with a robust development setup, including argument parsing, environment configuration, logging, testing frameworks, code formatting, and linting.
-Created by Andrey Kucherenko.
+An all-inclusive starter kit for crafting command-line interfaces (CLI) using TypeScript, driven by Node.js.
+This kit is meticulously designed to kick-start your development journey with a solid foundation, encompassing features such as argument parsing, environment setup, logging, testing suites, as well as code formatting and linting capabilities.

 ## Features